abcaplan/freecodecamp/README.md

-This project is for learning how to develop a responsive web design.
+This project shows my journey to learning web development using free codecamp.

-The folders are in this order, based on the chronological order of completetion:
+Currently, I have achieved only the Responsive Web Design Certificate (complete)

+The rest of this documentaion contains information on each certificate type project and what each primary folder contains:

+- Responsive Web Design

 1 Cat Photo App (HTML)
 2 Cafe Menu (Basic CSS)